 Before people settled on Mauritius, the mainland and the surrounding islets were vibrant with life.
 As people began to develop the land for agriculture and settlement, they also cleared the forest land.
 In this way, many animals and plants disappeared especially the small reptiles.

-Yet, the most damaging impacts came from introduced animals including deer, pigs, hare and rabbits.
+Yet, the most damaging impacts came through introduced animals like deer, pigs, rats and rabbits.
 They destroyed the understory forests, preyed on animals’ eggs and young ones and damaged their habitats.
-Also, amongst these animals, the black rats (Rattus rattus) are believed to have caused the most ecological damage on the islets.
+Among these creatures, perhaps the black rats (Rattus rattus), caused the most ecological damage on the islets.

 Likewise, as people moved from islet to islet, they also introduced pests and weeds.
 As the foreign species proliferated, they competed with the local ones for food, space and even preyed on them.
 As a consequence, several plants and animals disappeared such as the Burrowing Boa on Flat Island.

 In Mauritius, the offshore islet national parks and their average sizes are Ile d’Ambre (128 ha), Ilot Fouquets (2.49 ha), Ilot Vacoas (1.36 ha), Ilot Flamants (0.8 ha), Ile aux Oiseaux (0.7 ha), Ilot Fous (0.3 ha), Pigeon Rock (0.63 ha) and Rocher aux Oiseaux (0.1 ha).

 Furthermore, the offshore nature reserves including their average sizes are Flat Island (253.26 ha), Round Island (168.84 ha), Gunners Quoin (76 ha), Gabriel Island (42.21 ha), Serpent Island (31.66 ha), Ile aux Aigrettes (26 ha) and Ilot Mariannes (4.05 ha).